lbellomo/mafalda_bot/README.md

 - Choose one at random and remove it from the list.
 - Tweets the file.
 - Commit to the repo by updating the json with the file list.

+In utils there is a small script to make the bot a little more known.